APIGuild/api-workshop-104/HYSTRIX.md

 It also needs to be enabled via annotating a `@Configuration` with `@EnableHystrixDashboard`

-Restarting the application and hit [http://localhost:8080/hystrix](http://localhost:8080/hystrix).
+Restarting the application and hit [http://localhost:8080/order-service/hystrix](http://localhost:8080/order-service/hystrix).

+Put the url `http://localhost:8080/order-service/hystrix.stream` into the Dashboard monitor and view the dashboard.